-Rather than a comprehensive list of notation rules, most of which can be found in the usual texts (Read, Stone, etc.), this is a short list of specific guidelines I believe composers should follow and all too often do not.
+Rather than a comprehensive list of notation rules, most of which can be found in the usual texts (Gould, Read, Stone, etc.), this is a short list of specific guidelines I believe composers should follow and all too often do not.
 My opinions are based on 25+ years of experience conducting contemporary ensembles, especially the Indiana University New Music Ensemble (since 1992) and from playing trumpet in numerous ensembles.
 A few more key suggestions for notation can be found at the IU Jacobs School of Music Composition Department Music Notation Style Guide.

 |1.
 Never, ever, EVER make Scores or Parts in LANDSCAPE Orientation (especially with 11x17!).